petelombardoinfragistics/wordpress-backup-scripts/README.md

+These backup scripts are intended to facilitate the backups of Wordpress sites running in docker or podman containers.
+Upon running the backup script, a self-executing backup archive is created that can be run on another host to perform a semi-automated restore of the site in just seconds (depending on the size of the site's data).

 **backup**

 * This is the backup script.
 Add this to a folder named backup, inside the container's folder, and add it to cron.
 For example, if your container is in /opt/docker/test, then you would do the following: